Cultivation: Table Grapes vs. Wine Grapes

 Identify Table Grapes vs Wine Grapes in The Vineyard

-Next time you’re driving through vineyards you can identify the type of grapes (table grapes vs. wine grapes) by looking at the trellises.
+Next time you’re driving through vineyards, you can identify the type of grapes (table grapes vs. wine grapes) by looking at the trellises.

 Wine grape vineyards

-Wine grape vineyards commonly use vertical trellises to manage the greenery (aka canopy) and grape exposure to sun.
+Wine grape vineyards commonly use vertical trellises to manage the greenery (aka canopy) and grape exposure to the sun.
 The goal with wine grapes is to concentrate the flavor of the grapes produced.

 Managing vine vigor is important for wine grape growers.
 Vine vigor is how productive a vine is.
-An overly vigorous vine will produce a lot of average quality grapes, a lower vigor vine will produce fewer more concentrated grapes.
+An overly vigorous vine will produce a lot of average quality grapes; a lower vigor vine will produce fewer more concentrated grapes.
 More concentrated grapes = better wine.

-Table grapes are grown in a way to reduce clusters from rubbing other clusters, stems or leaves.
+Table grapes are grown in a way to reduce clusters from rubbing other clusters, stems, or leaves.
 A trellis system that lets the grapes hang independently is better for producing picture table grapes.
 Table grapes tend to be more vigorous than wine grapes and grow in areas with soils high in nutrients such as river valleys.